 The teaching/learning method adopted this semester will be in-class lectures, unless otherwise stated, as per the course of the COVID-19 pandemic.
+The lectures will also be provided online, through MS Teams, for those students that are unable to attend the in-class lectures due to the COVID-19 pandemic.
 Tutorials will also be delivered, providing additional solved examples and other supplementary information as applicable.
 All relevant course materials will be provided via the course page implemented on MS Teams.
-The students will be provided with updates during the lectures and through posts on the course page on MS Teams.
-The students are expected to regularly monitor the course page on MS Teams, and the LMS.
+The students will be provided with updates during the lectures and through posts on the course page on MS Teams and the LMS.
+The students are expected to regularly monitor the course page on MS Teams, and the LMS, and to regularly check their emails for updates.